polarode/hska-go-generics/README.md

 #### 1.1.2 Properties

 With the generators provided by `arbitrary` we can define properties.
-The example funtion from above was `count`, which allows to counts words in a string.
+The example funtion from above was `count`, which allows to count words in a string.
 One expectation to this function is, that for the reverse of a string `count` should yield the same number of words as for the string itself.
 This can be expressed with this property:

 ```haskell
 -- | Reversing the string yields the same number of words.